Dialects that use these instructions

 PostgreSQL, Google Cloud PostgreSQL, and Microsoft Azure PostgreSQL share database setup requirements as described on this page.
-However, for PostgreSQL on Heroku please see our PostgreSQL on Heroku documentation page.
+However, for PostgreSQL on Heroku, see the Heroku documentation.

 Looker strongly recommends encrypting network traffic between the Looker application and your database.
 Consider one of the options described on the Enabling secure database access documentation page.